LucasPouw/amuse-KL/README.md

 Currently, Huayno (Jänes et al., [2014](https://www.aanda.org/articles/aa/full_html/2014/10/aa23831-14/aa23831-14.html)) and Hermite (Makino, [1991](https://ui.adsabs.harvard.edu/abs/1991ApJ...369..200M/abstract)) are supported gravity solvers.
 The default is Huayno, but you can specify `--grav_code Hermite` to use Hermite.
 The only supported hydrodynamics solver is Fi (Hernquist and Katz, [1989](https://ui.adsabs.harvard.edu/abs/1989ApJS...70..419H/abstract); Gerritsen and Icke, [1997](https://adsabs.harvard.edu/full/1997A%26A...325..972G); Pelupessy et al., [2004](https://www.aanda.org/articles/aa/abs/2004/28/aa0071-04/aa0071-04.html)).

-For convenience, here is a list of all arguments that can be specified:
+Here is a list of all arguments that can be specified:
 `--m_smbh <BH mass>`\
 `--a_out <semi-major axis of outer orbit>`\
 `--e_out <eccentricity of outer orbit>`\